 Defoe Shipbuilding Company workers not only worked around asbestos daily, but many workers operated in small spaces without proper ventilation.
 This increased the chances of the workers developing an asbestos-related disease.

-Over time, the lining can become scarred and damaged, leading to cancerous cells and tumors.
+Inhaled asbestos fibers lodge in tissues inside the respiratory tract.
+Over time, it can become scarred and damaged, leading to cancerous cells and tumors.

 It’s essential for anyone who worked in the shipbuilding industry to get regular medical checkups.
 Be sure to tell your physician if you’ve ever experienced asbestos exposure.

 If you or a loved one worked at Defoe and now have an asbestos illness, you have options for seeking compensation.
 Your first step should be to talk to an experienced mesothelioma lawyer.
 They can review your case for free and offer options and advice.